Science & Research

 Review of the Dunsborough Beach Enclosure Trial, September 2014

 The Western Australian Government funded a trial of a beach enclosure at Old Dunsborough between January and April 2014.
 The trial tested the suitability of beach enclosures in protecting swimmers from sharks.
-The enclosure extended about 100m from shore and ran parallel with the beach for approximately 300m.
+The enclosure extended about 100 metres from shore and ran parallel with the beach for approximately 300 metres.